apache/incubator-graphar/cpp/README.md

 Build the Apache Arrow dependency from source:

-By default, GraphAr try to find Apache arrow in the system.
-This can be configured to build arrow dependency automatically from source:
+By default, GraphAr try to find Apache Arrow in the system.
+This can be configured to build Arrow dependency automatically from source:

 ```bash
     $ mkdir build